mponce0/covid19.analytics/README.md

 in particular modelling and predictive capabilities.

+### Experimental: Modelling the evolution of the Virus spread
+We are working in the development of *modelling* capabiltiies.
+A preliminar prototype has been included and can be accessed using the `simple.SIR.solver` function, which implements a simple SIR (Survival-Infected-Recovered) ODE model using the actual data of the virus.

 ## Installation
 For using the "covi19" package, first you will need to install it.